 Our evaluation focuses on the resolution and utilization limits of VSched running on several different platforms.
-We attempt to answer the following questions: what combinations of period and slice lead to low deadline miss rates and what happens when the limits are exceeded?
+We answer the following questions: what combinations of period and slice lead to low deadline miss rates and what happens when the limits are exceeded?

-We ran our evaluation for three different environments, as shown in Figure 3.
+We ran our evaluation in three different environments, as shown in Figure 3.
 The key differences between these environments are the processor speed (1 GHz P3 versus 2 GHz P4) and the available timers (2.4 kernel, 2.4 with KURT, and 2.6 kernel).
 For space reasons, we present results for machine 1 only, a stock Red Hat installation that is the most conservative of the three.
-The final paper will show complete results.
+Additional results are available at virtuoso.cs.northwestern.edu.